Snowfork/snowbridge/docs/markdown/concepts/snowbridge-parachain.md

 The Snowbridge parachain is a tokenless, permissionless parachain.
 For now, anyone can run a collator node.
 The parachain facilitates the following functionality:

 - Allowing other applications on other parachains to send and receive messages from smart contract applications on Ethereum
-- Wrapping ETH on Ethereum into a Polkadot-based asset via PolkaETH
+- Wrapping ETH on Ethereum into a Polkadot-based asset via SnowETH
-- Wrapping ERC20 tokens on Ethereum into Polkadot-based assets via PolkaERC20
+- Wrapping ERC20 tokens on Ethereum into Polkadot-based assets via SnowERC20
 - Wrapping DOTs into Etherum-based assets via SnowDOT

 ## Block production and permissioning